Orbit Baby G3 Review

 This is where bigger is definitely not better.
 The Orbit G3 is the heaviest seat in the group, both in base and carrier.
 The lightest seat in the group, is the Graco SnugRide Classic Connect, which is slightly over 7 pounds.
 The Orbit carrier is 12.5 pounds with its closest heft partner being the Britax B-Safe 35 at 10.57 pounds.
 It is hard to get over a seat that is this heavy and bulky to boot.
 We feel certain that they had good intentions and planned to bring something innovative and truly different to the market flush with seemingly identical products, but they seem to have failed with this ginormous beast.
 It is heavy and awkwardly shaped making it difficult to carry and maneuver no matter how you plan to use it.

 While we admire the attempt to innovate in the Orbit's unique design, we don't think this design is a product that parents will like in day-to-day use.
 The weight and poor ease of use score makes this a seat that can't match the scores earned by the competition and the high price is hard to justify.

 This seat has a list price of $440, making it the most expensive car seat in our review.
 Given that it scored dead last in overall performance points, we cannot recommend it for those seeking value.

-Orbit products in, they just don't fare well.
+It seems like no matter what baby gear category we test the Orbit products in, they just don't fare well.
 We consistently find Orbit products to embrace innovation in their design, and that excites us initially, but once we start using them we find those innovations don't translate well into day-to-day functionality.
 This seat misses the mark and performed below average in almost every metric we test for.
 The fact that it is only compatible with Orbit strollers also doesn't curry any favor with us, given that their strollers are comparatively expensive and didn't perform very well in our stroller review either.
 This seat came in last place in our review with scores that were lower than the competition in almost every metric.